sgGoel/cs262-dproj2/README.md

 4 | -2.47 `@6hz` | 218.31 `@2hz` | 52.30 `@4hz`
 5 | -2.13 `@4hz` | 324.46 `@1hz` | 106.88 `@2hz`

-An similar result is found here: a faster clock speed generally implies a lower terminating drift value.
+A familiar result is found here: a faster clock speed generally implies a lower terminating drift value.
 This makes sense, as it again follows the paradigm of the faster clock speed machines "setting the rules" and everyone else playing catch-up.
 Since the faster clock speed machines are basically the ones always setting the clock, it is intuitive for them to have lower drifts.

 ## Analysis with Alterations
 Next, we altered our program by decreasing the variation in clock cycles from (1,6) to (1,2) and decreasing the probability that a given event is internal from 7/10 to 1/4.